AntoFactZone/slbncd/README.md

 # skybluenode - Free And Paid Hosting
-Blare Hosting provides free and paid services, check out our website for more.
+Sky Blue Node Hosting provides free and paid services, check out our website for more.